 Furthermore, new payment models, such as accountable care organizations, bundling initiatives and capitation arrangements, require a better understanding of where patients are receiving care and what care is being provided.
-As announced by Department of Health and Human Services (HHS) Secretary Sylvia Burwell in January 2015, Medicare now has specific goals for moving fee-for-service payments from volume to value by 2018, including tying 50 percent of payments to alternative payment models and 90 percent of payments to some type of quality or value metrics.
+As announced by Department of Health and Human Services (HHS) Secretary Sylvia Mathews Burwell in January 2015, Medicare now has specific goals for moving fee-for-service payments from volume to value by 2018, including tying 50 percent of payments to alternative payment models and 90 percent of payments to some type of quality or value metrics.
 In addition, patients and payers increasingly are interested in having access to the data held by health care entities to increase patient engagement and enhance transparency.
 As we continue to transform health care delivery and payment systems to enhance accountability, better coordinate care and engage individuals in their own health, the importance of a strong health IT infrastructure becomes increasingly clear.
 Many aspects of the needed infrastructure for health information exchange are currently incomplete or missing altogether.

 These existing market pressures are motivating information sharing, and will continue to do so in the coming years as payment systems move from volume to value and consumer demand for information increases.
-Adding additional policy drivers aimed at encouraging providers to share health information would be unnecessary, and could prove counterproductive, if they become overly prescriptive or contradict the larger set of quality initiatives in place.
+Adding additional policy drivers aimed at encouraging providers to share health information would be unnecessary, and could prove counterproductive, if they become overly prescriptive or contradict the larger set of payment incentives and quality initiatives in place.
+Similarly, heavy-handed sanctions on providers for failure to share information would be duplicative of the meaningful use requirements to share health information and could have unintended consequences.
+The AHA strongly opposes any "information blocking" sanctions on providers beyond those in the existing EHR Incentive Programs and recommends the use of those existing structures to promote information sharing.